athms/deep-learning-basics/README.md

 conda activate deep-learning-basics
 ```

-and then install all required dependencies in the environment:
+and then install all required dependencies with:

 ```bash
 pip3 install -r requirements.txt